areas-archive/nebula/README.md

-# Use Kubernetes CLI to Debug Your Cluster
+# Use Kubernetes CLI to Debug Pods In Your Cluster
 Lorem ipsum dolor.

+## Table of Contents
 - [Get a List of Pods](#get-a-list-of-pods)
 - [Print a Pod’s Logs](#print-a-pods-logs)
 - [Execute a Command](#execute-a-command)